NicholasFarrow/nicholasfarrow.github.io/_posts/2020-10-19-Copy-Trading-the-KuCoin-Hacker.md

 ![trades](/assets/images/kucoin/wins.png)

 # Is this legal/moral?
-All this information is openly accessible on the Ethereum blockchain, therefore it does not meet the definition for front-running nor insider trading.
+While in some sense this is profiting from the exchange heist, all this information is openly accessible on the Ethereum blockchain, therefore it does not meet the definition for front-running nor insider trading.
 The people on the other side of my trade were likely either:
 * Turkey bots and algos that were not anticipating thanksgiving.
 * Weak hand token 'holders' who panic dumped their investment.
 From the tokens I have checked, all have recovered from this short term crash.
 At one point I joined one of the token's investing groupchat where I saw many people excited for the opportunity to to invest in the project at a discounted price (perhaps a cope but they would've made it if they bought the bottom).